Technological Innovations in 2005

 Such technical developments can be enjoyed and appreciated by consumers with little delay, as evidenced by the fact that Freescale's UWB technology is already being used in High-Definition Television (HDTV) sets offered by Haier Group, China's biggest appliance manufacturer.

-Due to space limitations, we can only look at a few of the countless technological achievements witnessed during this past year.
+Due to space limitations, I can only look at a few of the countless technological achievements witnessed during this past year.
 Moreover, every field of technical human endeavor had its share of innovations that, while not all winning awards, certainly won the attention and respect of each field's researchers, corporations, government bodies, and other interested parties.

 Electronics and Media